500apps-sowkhya/DB-App/README.md

- Generic DB App will be useful for programmers who work with database operations.......
+ Generic DB App will be useful for programmers who work with database operations.

  In the application properties, Need to set the following key-values;